 The Marketing Intern will assist full time staff with the implementation of all marketing related activities.
 Interns are expected to learn and use marketing skills and knowledge of campus to ensure optimal implementation and exposure of Campus Recreation Services programs.

 A Member Specialist is responsible for sales to members and guests involving memberships, locker rental and other programs and services offered at the Eccles Student Life Center.
 This position requires good decision making skills and the ability to work with little supervision.
 Individuals must be friendly and have an extensive working knowledge of Campus Recreation Services facilities and services.

 Outdoor Adventures Attendant

-Outdoor Adventures Specialists are responsible for the day to day operations including customer service, equipment rental, cash handling, trip registration, storage, repair and maintenance of equipment.
-Outdoor Adventures Specialists must be outgoing, friendly and enthusiastic about the outdoors.
+Outdoor Adventures Attendants are responsible for the day to day operations including customer service, equipment rental, cash handling, trip registration, storage, repair and maintenance of equipment.
+Outdoor Adventures Attendants must be outgoing, friendly and enthusiastic about the outdoors.
 They must have good written and verbal communication skills, possess patience and provide excellent customer service.

 Outdoor Adventures Specialist

 Outdoor Adventures Specialist are responsible for the day to day operations including equipment rentals, trip registrations, cash handling, storage with special emphasis on equipment maintenance and repair.
 Outdoor Adventures Specialists must be outgoing, friendly and enthusiastic about the outdoors.
 They must have good written and verbal communication skills, possess patience and provide excellent customer service.
 They must also be experienced in the maintenance and repair of outdoor equipment.